deba10106/Qcraft/README.md

-# Qcraft: Quantum Circuit Design, Optimization, and Surface Code Mapping Platform
+# Qcraft: A Modular Platform for Quantum Circuit Optimization and Surface Code Mapping via Reinforcement Learning

-## What is Qcraft?
+## Abstract
-Qcraft is an advanced, research-grade platform for quantum circuit design, optimization, and surface code mapping.
-It leverages reinforcement learning (RL), curriculum learning, and hardware-aware optimization to enable scalable, high-fidelity quantum circuit compilation and error correction.
-Qcraft is modular, extensible, and production-ready, supporting both classical and quantum error-corrected circuit workflows.
+Qcraft is a research-grade, modular desktop application for quantum circuit design, optimization, and surface code mapping.
+It leverages reinforcement learning (RL) to address the challenges of scalable, hardware-aware quantum compilation and error correction.
+This work presents the architecture, configurable workflows, and the novel RL-based surface code mapping module, highlighting the scientific motivation, reward function design, and future research directions.

 ---

-## Key Features
+## 1. Introduction
-- **Reinforcement Learning for Quantum Circuit Optimization**: Device-aware, reward-driven optimization of quantum circuits, supporting gate fusion, commutation, SWAP insertion, and more.
-- **Surface Code Multi-Patch Mapping**: RL-based mapping of multiple logical surface code patches to hardware, with advanced reward shaping and curriculum learning.
+Quantum computing promises exponential speedups for certain problems, but practical realization is hindered by noise, limited connectivity, and hardware constraints.
+Surface codes are a leading error correction technique, but mapping logical qubits to physical hardware remains a complex, high-dimensional optimization problem.
+Qcraft addresses this by providing a unified, extensible platform for:
+- Quantum circuit design and editing
+- Hardware-aware circuit optimization
+- RL-driven surface code mapping
+- Artifact management and reproducibility
 - **Curriculum Learning**: Progressive training with increasing difficulty, dynamic reward weighting, and robust convergence.
 - **Hardware Awareness**: Supports IBM devices (IonQ in progress), native gate sets, and device-specific constraints.
 - **Modular and Configurable**: YAML/JSON-driven configuration for all workflows, environments, and training parameters.